-This camera is supposed to work with Alexa-enabled smart speakers and displays, but I didn't test that out because we don't have any smart speakers or displays.
-In theory, you should be able to use a smart display to view a Blink Mini's live feed or saved clips -- and a smart speaker (or display) to arm and disarm the camera for motion detection.
+This camera is supposed to work with Alexa-enabled smart speakers and displays, but I didn't test the display because we don't have any smart displays.
+In theory, you should be able to use a smart display to view a Blink Mini's live feed or saved clips -- but we confirmed you can use a smart speaker to arm and disarm the camera for motion detection.
 The Blink Mini doesn't support Google Assistant or Siri via Apple HomeKit.

 As you can see in the screen shot, the Blink app allows you to set Activity Zones to monitor, adjust the alert sensitivity and set to automatically switch between day and night views.
 The app is available on Apple and Android devices.

 If you want cloud video storage on your Blink camera, you can opt in for a free, 30-day Blink Subscription.
 After that, you'll have to chose between no cloud service and paying for the subscription plan, starting at $3 a month (or $30 a year).